rohitvijayan1111/Obsidian-notes/AWS/DVA/EC2.md

 - go to create security group
 - choose vpc
 - configure inbound and outbound rules with the desired ports

+# SSH

+IN LINUX:

+- ssh -i x.pem ec2-user@ipaddress
+- ensure that pem is 400,permission - to provide unprotected private key

+IN windows:

+- download putty
+- download key pair as ppk
+- or use putty key generator
 -